rajeshthangaraj1/doge-hackathon/README.md

 # DOGE Hackathon - RAG - Document Search with Chat

-This project is a Retrieval-Augmented Generation (RAG) system that allows users to upload documents, store them in a vector database, and query them using a conversational AI assistant powered by OpenAI's GPT-4 and GROK model.
+This project is a Retrieval-Augmented Generation (RAG) system that allows users to upload documents, store them in a vector database, and query them using a conversational AI assistant powered by GROK model.

 ## Features